imonbayazid/angular-docker-with-best-practice/Sample Projects/angular-docker-way1/README.md

+##Instructions

-1.Install node,angular cli in your local PC
+1. Install node,angular cli in your local PC

 2. Get angular project
 ng new YOUR_APP_NAME